 NAME

 National Coach

-Michael joined the association as Welsh Judo National Coach in June 2023, following a successful 4 and a half years as Provincial Coach for Judo Saskatchewan in Canada.
-Here, the team enjoyed success at National events across Canada along with international representation at the Cadet and Junior level.
+Michael joined the Welsh Judo Association as National Coach in June 2023, following a successful four and a half years as Provincial Coach for Judo Saskatchewan in Canada.
+During his time there, the team achieved strong results at national events across Canada and secured international representation at both Cadet and Junior levels.

+NAME